 18. Try activities and excursions

 Activities and excursions can be great fun and allow you to have experiences that you can’t get anywhere else.
-We recommend looking on getyourguide.com where you’ll find a huge range of options in destinations around the world.
+We recommend looking on Getyourguide as a top option as you’ll find a huge range of options for destinations around the world.
 Of course, if you prefer you could just look once you arrive, and hostels, hostels and resorts will often have plenty of information on what’s available.

 19. Consider a walking tour

 A good way to learn about your destination is to go on a tour.
 Many big cities will have walking tours and sometimes these are free (with tips).
 Walking tours are good but can be quite long and tiring (normally around 3 hours).
 If such a tour isn’t for you then consider a bus tour, boat tour or something else.
-These are often available in most big travel destinations.
+These are often available in most big travel destinations and you can even find free walking tour options for some places.

 20. Head out early